 In order to notify the TSO of the quantity of Natural Gas that will flow at each Interconnection Point, Installation Point or End User Domestic Point, the Network User shall send Nominations and renominations, if applicable, to the TSO, according to the Operating Procedures (ACT – Attachment C.1 ; ACT – Attachment C.3 for Quality Conversion Services).

-The Nominations and Allocation for Entry and Exit Services subject to a Wheeling or an OCUC are independent from other Entry and Exit Services through the use of separate nomination codes, as described in the Operating Procedures (ACT – Attachment C.1).
+The Nominations and Allocation for Entry and Exit Services subject to the Zeeplatform are independent from other Entry and Exit Services through the use of separate nomination codes, as described in the Operating Procedures (ACT – Attachment C.1).

 Metering